aunsuwijak/omniauth-devise/README.md

  	  end
 	end
 ```
-4. add from_omniauth method in app/models/users.rb
+Add from_omniauth method in app/models/users.rb
 ```
 	def self.from_omniauth(auth)
  	  where(provider: auth.provider, uid: auth.uid).first_or_create do |user|